course-dprep/team-project-no-vs-code-team-12-1/README.md

 ### Research Method
 To explore these relationships, **ANOVA** will be used as the primary research method.
 This method is appropriate for comparing the main effects of the independent variable (type of Yelp review) and the quasi-moderator (state region) on the dependent variable (star rating of take-out restaurants).
 Specifically, ANOVA will allow us to determine whether there are statistically significant differences in star ratings based on the type of reviewer (elite vs. non-elite) and how these effects interact with the state region.
 The analysis will incorporate columns such as review_id, user_id, business_id, stars_user, review_count_user, fans, state, city, stars_business, review_count_business, is_open, elite_review, division, region, and take_out.
 By examining these factors, ANOVA will help reveal any meaningful differences in ratings attributable to both reviewer influence and regional variation.

+To complement the initial ANOVA analysis, **regression analysis** will be used to provide a deeper understanding of the relationships between the independent variables and the star rating of take-out restaurants.
+While ANOVA identifies significant differences in star ratings based on reviewer type and region, regression allows us to **quantify the unique contributions of multiple predictors, such as user review count, fans, is_open, and restaurant location**.
+This approach helps **determine the effect size and direction of these influences**, providing a comprehensive view of how reviewer characteristics and location impact ratings.

 ### Result
 #### Exploratory Analysis